abelit/book-BuildArchlinux/development/developtools/sublimetext.md

 1. Clone or download git repo into your packages folder (in ST, find Browse Packages… menu item to open this folder)
 2. Restart ST editor (if required)

+> WARNING: When plugin is installed, it will automatically download required PyV8 binary so you have to wait a bit (see Loading PyV8 binary message on status bar).
+If you experience issues with automatic PyV8 loader, try to install it manually.

 ### SublimeREPL

 ### ColorPicker